-This 10th edition of our report underlines with clarity that the UK remains the jurisdiction of choice for international legal services and dispute resolution.
+Our report, now on its 11th edition, underlines with clarity that the UK remains the jurisdiction of choice for international legal services and dispute resolution.
 However, there is no room for complacency in what is a highly competitive global environment.
-The UK-based legal services sector is a crucial national asset and one that needs to keep innovating and adapting to ensure it retains its globally leading status and continues to provide the foundation for the country's future economic success.
+The UK-based legal services sector is a crucial national asset and one that needs to keep innovating and adapting to ensure it retains its globally leading status and continues to provide a foundation for the country's future economic success.